-Tuberculosis (TB) is a serious, potentially fatal infectious disease that primarily affects the lungs but can also affect other parts of the body such as the spine, kidneys or brain.
+Tuberculosis (TB) is a serious, potentially fatal infectious disease that primarily affects the lungs, but can also affect other parts of the body, such as the spine, kidneys, or brain.
 TB is caused by the bacterium Mycobacterium tuberculosis.
-The disease is transmissible and spreads through the air when a person with active tuberculosis coughs, talks, sneezes or spits, releasing bacteria into the air that can then be inhaled by other people.
+The disease is contagious and spreads through the air when a person with active tuberculosis coughs, talks, sneezes, or spits, releasing bacteria into the air that can then be inhaled by others.

 Symptoms

-• Persistent cough that lasts more than three weeks and is sometimes associated with sputum that may contain blood
+- Persistent cough lasting longer than three weeks, sometimes accompanied by sputum that may contain blood

 Latent vs. Active TB

-• Latent TB : The person is infected with M. tuberculosis but shows no symptoms and is not contagious.
-People with latent TB can later develop active TB, especially if the immune system is weakened.
+- Latent TB : The person is infected with M. tuberculosis but shows no symptoms and is not contagious.
+People with latent TB can later develop active TB, especially if their immune system is weakened.

-• Active TB : The person shows symptoms of the disease and can spread it to others.
+- Active TB : The person shows symptoms of the disease and can transmit it to others.
 Active TB requires long-term treatment.

 diagnosis